Bridge to Independence Award Program

 The Simons Foundation Autism Research Initiative (SFARI) seeks to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.

 The BTI Award program welcomes applications that span the breadth of science that SFARI normally supports, including genetics, molecular mechanisms, circuits and systems, and clinical science.
-For reference, please see our listings of past BTI awardees and SFARI senior investigators, as well our postings on SFARI scientific priorities.
+For reference, please see past BTI awardees and a list of all SFARI Investigators, as well our postings on SFARI scientific priorities.

 While we encourage applications from postdoctoral fellows who are working on autism-related projects, we would like to stress that this award is also open to researchers who are not currently working on autism but who are interested in starting research projects in this area and who have expertise that could be brought to bear on this complex disorder.